 Ingredients for keto canned salmon salad.

-Grainy mustard packs a punch of flavor with only a small amount needed.
+• Grainy mustard packs a punch of flavor with only a small amount needed.
+See my list of Dijon mustard alternatives.

 Recipe Steps

-In a medium bowl, combine all the ingredients for the salad.
+Step One: In a medium bowl or large bowl, combine all the ingredients for the salad.

 Serve immediately or chill and serve cold.